carpentries/sandpaper-docs/learners/setup.md

 2. The engine (R package [{sandpaper}])to orchestrate building the content from markdown to HTML
-3. The validator (R package [{pegboard}]) to parse the source files and highlight common errors[^tinkr]
+3. The validator (R package [{pegboard}]) to parse the source files and highlight common errors
 4. The style (R package [{varnish}]) HTML, CSS, and JavaScript styling elements for the final website

-[Details of how these tools work together are explained in the Lesson Deployment](../episodes/deployment.md) chapter.
+Details of how these tools work together are explained in the [Lesson Deployment chapter](../episodes/deployment.md).
 In short, you can expect to interact with the source content and {sandpaper} to author and preview your lesson.